zammad/zammad-user-documentation/extras/ai-features.rst

 - The knowledge base answer is generated as draft and doesn't get published automatically.
-- You are set as the author of the answer draft.
+- The user who triggered the generation is set as the author of the answer.
-- The answer is generated in the default language of your knowledge base.
+- The answer is generated in the configured default language of your knowledge base.
 - The answer includes a note in the content and a tag (``ai-generated``) about the AI generation.
-- A link to the answer is included in the ticket it was generated from.
+- A link to the answer is added to the ticket from which the answer generation was triggered.
-- The AI request includes a list of the knowledge base categories in which you have editor permissions.
+- The AI request includes a list of the knowledge base categories in which the triggering user has editor permissions.
 The AI then chooses one of these categories.

-Always make sure to check the generated answer to ensure quality.
+Always make sure to check the generated answer.
 This is especially important if you want to publish the article.
-Even though the AI is instructed to remove personal and/or company-specific information, it can't be guaranteed that there is no such information in the response.
+Even though the AI is instructed to remove personal and/or company-specific information, it can't be guaranteed that this is the case.

 AI Agents
 ---------